eProsima/Shapes-Demo-Docs/docs/index.rst

 Each Shape conforms its own topic: Square, Triangle or Circle.
 A single instance of the Shapes Demo can publish on or subscribe to several topics at a time.

-It can be used to demonstrate the capabilities of eProsima Fast RTPS or as an interoperability demonstrator with other implementations of the RTPS protocol.
+It can be used to demonstrate the capabilities of eProsima *Fast DDS* or as an interoperability demonstrator with other implementations of the RTPS protocol.